So you want to know what is tally?

 The reason for this recommendation is because Tally does all the things that a business at a time of starting up requires.

-For example, if you are starting out a general store, what would you require?
+Now let’s say for an example, if you are starting up a business of a general store, what would you require?

 - Sales and profit analysis